 Other favorites are the Frick Museum, the Guggenheim, the Morgan, the Modern Museum of Art; only time holds you back from exploring amazing museums throughout the city.

-Bergdorf Goodman, with two stores on 5th Avenue, between 57th and 58th Streets, across from the Plaza Hotel is a perfect spot to begin an eight-block shopping stroll.
+Bergdorf Goodman, with two stores on 5th Avenue, between 57th and 58th Streets, across from the Plaza Hotel is a perfect starting place to begin an eight-block shopping stroll.
 Though now a member of the Neiman Marcus chain, the original building opened in 1928 in what was a Cornelius Vanderbilt II mansion.
 (The one across the street houses the men’s department.)
-The window displays of the main store are the most inventive in town, giving a sneak peek to the high style found inside.
+The Christmas window displays of the main store are the most inventive in town, giving a sneak peek to the high style found inside.
 Take the elevator to the 7th floor to see the Home Collection and feast on the Central Park views which are among the prettiest you will see.
 To begin to understand the singular fashion presence BG occupies in the city, take a look at of the 2013 documentary, Scatter My Ashes at Bergdorf Goodman.

 Tiffany’s flagship store sits on the corner of 57th street and 5th Avenue where it has held court since 1940.
 As you stand outside the stately granite building, it may be impossible to resist thinking of Audrey Hepburn as Holly Golightly staring into the windows of her favorite spot in town.
 Enter the revolving door to the ground floor and gaze at some of the most gorgeous pieces of wearable art that makes Tiffany’s much more than a mere “jewelry store,” and those blue boxes much more than just “gifts.”